samvarankashyap/atomic-host-tests/README.md

 The intent is to have a collection of tests that can be used to test the CentOS, Fedora, and RHEL versions of Atomic Host.

+Currently, these tests fall into the category of single host, integration tests.

 **NOTE**:  This repo only provides playbooks/tests and does not currently provide any way for provisioning test resources/infrastructure.